Black ice can be one of the most dangerous hazards for drivers, since it’s nearly invisible.

-It can form when the air is below freezing at the surface and it's raining, according to AccuWeather.
+Black ice can form when the air is below freezing at the surface and it’s raining, according to AccuWeather.
 Melting snow that refreezes, freezing rain, mist or fog can also result in black ice.

 When and where does black ice form?